CTS Tours

 What to Pack for China: Complete Packing List by Season

-What you pack for China depends on season, region, and how you move between cities.
-This guide helps first-time visitors from New Zealand avoid over-packing while staying comfortable — whether you are joining a CTS small-group tour or building a tailor-made itinerary from Auckland.
+I’m Baker Gu, CTS’s China travel specialist.
+What you pack depends on season, region, and how we stitch cities together.
+I wrote this so first-time visitors from New Zealand can avoid over-packing but stay comfortable — whether you join one of our small-group tours or I build a tailor-made route from Auckland.

 Spring temperatures swing widely: Beijing can still feel cool in March, while southern cities warm quickly by May.
 Pack light base layers, a packable waterproof jacket, and a mid-layer fleece you can strip off at midday.
 Comfortable walking shoes with grip matter more than dress shoes — uneven temple steps and wet pavement are common.